 Ringworm is a fungal infection of the skin.
 Despite its name, it has nothing at all to do with worms.
 The fungal infection may appear on the skin, nails, hands, feet, or scalp.
 There are no worms, some think the rash can look like a worm.

 Ringworm is more common in children 12 years of age or younger.

-Factors that may increase your risk of developing ringworm include:
+Factors that may increase your chances of ringworm:

 The doctor will ask about your symptoms and past health.
 A skin examination will be done.
 Ringworm is often easily diagnosed by appearance.
 A sample of the affected area may be taken if it is not healing.